 This nutritionist/functional doctor got me tested for intolerances on 22 foods.
 He also did a complete checkup of all my vitamin levels and many other things.
 As it turned out, with the results of these tests, he had the proof in front of his eyes that I was living a pretty healthy life.
 I’ve always exercised and eat home cooked meals (I almost never bought prepared meals at the supermarket).
 I was already used to check all ingredients on everything before buying it (that’s because I grew up with my ingredient expert dad who checked everything at home) and select the best quality product (which has absolutely nothing to do with the brand).

 I knew that I was gaining a little bit of weight each year since I was 18.
 I gained about 4 pounds a year for no particular reason.
 But I wasn’t really worried about it because my mom and many people around me told me that it was normal to gain weight as I was getting older.

 But my nutritionist told me, “although it happens very oftenly, it is not normal to gain weight just because you grow older, without a change in your way of feeding yourself and exercising”.

 What he also told me, was that I was overweight, even though I didn’t really look fat and my Body Mass Index (BMI) was saying that I was in the “normal” zone.

-First explanation he gave me was: you are overweight not because of some trend or because a standard index is telling you this, but according to your own specific body constitution (he has a special machine, telling him the exact weight of fat, water and bones in my body).
+I was overweight not because of some trend or some standard index was telling me this.
+But according to my own specific body constitution (my nutritionist has a special machine, telling him the exact weight of fat, water and bones in my body).

 Then he explained, that I wasn’t at fault in gaining this weight.